 Formal or informal justice, access to them have challenges that range from high costs, corruption tendencies, long and bureaucratic process, delays, among others, which incapacitate access to them.
-Comparatively, informal justice system is more accessible, not elaborate and less costly to citizens than the formal justice system.
+Comparatively, the informal justice system is more accessible, not elaborate, and less costly to citizens than the formal justice system.
 HURIFO will therefore focus on building the capacity of the informal justice to increase access and citizen trust in the informal justice system.

-(SO.1.1): To enhance human rights awareness, protection and access to justice for the indigents, vulnerable, marginalized and disadvantaged persons.
+(SO.1.1): To enhance human rights awareness, protection, and access to justice for the indigents, vulnerable, marginalized, and disadvantaged persons.

 KRA1.1.
-Systems and practices that foster respect for human rights and peaceful resolutions of conflicts are available and easily accessible to people of northern Uganda.
+Systems and practices that foster respect for human rights and peaceful resolutions of conflicts are available and easily accessible to the people of northern Uganda.

-- Train and promote new and existing community-based groups (CBOs), associations, school clubs and individuals to take charge of human rights protection and promotion in the communities.
+- Train and promote new and existing community-based groups (CBOs), associations, school clubs, and individuals to take charge of human rights protection and promotion in the communities.